malkhamis-panw/gaia/doc/documentation.md

 - `enforcementStatus` (`enum(Failed | Inactive | Active)`): If set, changes the enforcement status of the processing unit alongside with the poke.
 - `forceFullPoke` (`boolean`): If set, it will trigger a full poke (slower).
-- `notify` (`boolean`): Can be sent to trigger a `ProcessingUnitRefresh` event that will be handled by the Defender.
+- `notify` (`boolean`): Can be sent to trigger a `ProcessingUnitRefresh` event that will be handled by the enforcer.
 If this is set, all other additional parameters will be ignored.
 - `status` (`enum(Initialized | Paused | Running | Stopped)`): If set, changes the status of the processing unit alongside with the poke.
 - `ts` (`time`): time of report.
 If not set, local server time will be used.
 - `zhash` (`integer`): Can be set to help backend target the correct shard where the processing unit is stored.